Fun Things to Do with Teenagers on the Big Island of Hawaii

 Hiking to Akaka Falls and Waipio Valley

 Akaka Falls State Park is a short, paved loop that leads to a stunning 442-foot waterfall.
-It is easy enough for anyone but dramatic enough to impress.
+Easy enough for anyone, dramatic enough to impress.
 Waipio Valley, on the other hand, is a serious adventure.
 The road down is the steepest road in Hawaii (a 25% grade), and the valley floor features black sand beach, taro fields, and wild horses.
+Note: access into the valley itself has been restricted to residents and permitted tours since 2022 - check current access status before you plan around it.
+The lookout up top is still open and stunning.

-You can hike down (and back up, which is the hard part) or take a shuttle.
-Either way, bring KEEN water sandals because the valley floor can be muddy and you will likely cross streams.
+If you go in via permitted tour, bring KEEN water sandals because the valley floor can be muddy and you will likely cross streams.
 A waterproof dry bag backpack keeps electronics and snacks safe from rain and river crossings.
+And mosquitoes - bring repellent.
+The valley moskies are the kind that look at you like they pay rent.

 South Point and Green Sand Beach

 Ka Lae, the southernmost point in the United States, is a windswept cliff where locals jump into the ocean from a 40-foot platform.
 Teenagers will be drawn to it like magnets.
-Whether or not you let them jump is a personal call - the water is deep and the ladders are there for climbing back up, but it is not supervised.
+Whether or not you let them jump is a personal call.
+The water is deep and the ladders are there for climbing back up, but it is not supervised.
+Auntie Kalei would tell you no, and so would I, honestly.

 Coffee Farm Tours in Kona